FlamingLotusGirls/Serenity/sound/REST.md

 }
 ```

+GET /audio/soundscapes/<name>

+Retrieves that object.
+Currently does NOT change the current object, although it could.

 DELETE /audio/soundscapes/<name>

 Removes this Soundscape from the server system.

 POST /audio/soundscapes/<name> - Create a new soundscape with that Name, using the format below.

+NOTE: If you pass in a soundscape object, the system will save it with that name and not change the current.
+If you don't pass a soundscape, then the current soundscape settings will be used.
+This is the preferred means.

 NOTE: for safety reasons, we are not supporting overwriting a soundscape.
 The server will inforce
 that if a soundscape already exists, an attempt to write the values a second time will return an error.